Benign bone tumors

 SPECIALIST.
 SARCOMAS AREA

-Within the benign lesions, there is also a particular group called paratumoral lesions, which are not strictly speaking tumors, but which resemble them.
-An example of these lesions are bone cysts.
+Benign bone tumours are abnormal growths of bone cells that, because of their growth, produce characteristic symptoms.
+Within benign lesions, there is also a particular group called paratumour lesions, which are not tumours per se but resemble them.
+An example of such lesions are bone cysts.

-In our center, all diagnostic tests (including biopsy) can be performed, usually in less than 24 hours.
-In addition, we have teams of highly trained professionals in intra-arterial chemotherapy, brachytherapy, isolated limb perfusion, etc.
+At our centre, all diagnostic tests (including biopsy) can usually be performed in less than 24 hours.
+Furthermore, we have teams of professionals highly trained in intra-arterial chemotherapy, brachytherapy, isolated perfusion of the limb, etc.

-The Musculoskeletal Tumors Area of the Clinic is one of the most prestigious centers in the world in this field.
-Its team of professionals is internationally recognized in this field of medicine.
+The Musculoskeletal Tumour Area of the Clínica Universidad de Navarra Cancer Centre is one of the most prestigious centres in the world in this field.
+Its team of professionals is internationally recognised in this field of medicine.

 A PERSONALIZED MEDICINE